 The hand straps are adjustable and wider, much more comfortable then others I have owned.
 The grips are very comfortable, which is what makes them great as I have some issues with my hands aching after a long hike.
 So far none with these.

 Once you adjust the pole length the locking mechanism holds tight with no slipping or readjusting necessary.
 The shocks work great and I really like the smaller baskets.
 Makes for a nice slim pole.
 Good grip on the tips no matter what the terrain.

-I have always used a different brand but purchased these when a hiker told me about the comfort in the hand grips, I have used them for a couple of months now and I am very pleased with them.
+I have always used a different brand and received these from a friend who told me about the comfort in the hand grips, I have used them for a couple of months now and I am very pleased with them.
 I would highly recommend.